neonita/scumbugs/README.md

 🐌 This is a scumbug repository. <br>
 🦟 This is a scumbug draft. <br>
-🐛 Pushed by yours truly, another scumbug lass.
+🐛 Pushed by yours truly, a lil scumbug lass.